liangfeidotme/AndroidAvatarView/README.md

 AvatarView
 ===

-In most cases, we use a circle image view to display avatar, so why not just call it `AvatarImage`.
+In most cases, we use a circle image view to display avatar, so why not just call it `AvatarView`.

 In addition to the circle shape, `AvatarView` also provides an shadow around the circle.